dafriedman97/mlbook/content/appendix/probability.md

 ### Random Variables

 A **random variable** is a variable whose value is randomly determined.
 The set of possible values a random variable can take on is called the variable's **support**.
 An example of a random variable is the value on a die roll.
-This variable's support is $\{1, 2, 3, 4, 5, 6\}$.
+This variable's support is \{1, 2, 3, 4, 5, 6\}\{1, 2, 3, 4, 5, 6\}.
 Random variables will be represented with uppercase letters and values in their support with lowercase letters.
-For instance $X = x$ implies that a random variable $X$ happened to take on value $x$.
-Letting $X$ be the value of a die roll, $X = 4$ indicates that the die landed on 4.
+For instance X = xX = x implies that a random variable XX happened to take on value xx.
+Letting XX be the value of a die roll, X = 4X = 4 indicates that the die landed on 4.

 ### Density Functions

 The likelihood that a random variable takes on a given value is determined through its density function.
 For a discrete random variable (one that can take on a finite set of values), this density function is called the **probability mass function** **(PMF)**.
-The PMF of a random variable $X$ gives the probability that $X$ will equal some value $x$.
-We write it as $f_X(x)$ or just $f(x)$, and it is defined as
+The PMF of a random variable XX gives the probability that XX will equal some value xx.
+We write it as f_X(x)f_X(x) or just f(x)f(x), and it is defined as

 $$